The enterprise AI event for data science & IT leaders

 None of this is aspirational.
 It is computable.
 Institutions that operationalize these five moves now will be ahead of both the August 2026 deadline and the next governance failure at scale.

+SR 26-2 replaced the SR 11-7 rulebook with a principles-based framework and handed the burden of proof to each institution.
+That makes the operational infrastructure for governance more important, not less.
 For organizations looking to put these principles into practice, Domino Data Lab provides the enterprise AI platform that supports governed model development, deployment, and monitoring across the full model lifecycle.
-Domino's governance capabilities, including model inventory, reproducibility controls, and approval workflows, provide the operational infrastructure these formal principles require.
+Domino's governance capabilities, including model inventory, reproducibility controls, lineage tracking, and approval workflows, provide the operational infrastructure these formal principles require, for both SR 26-2 in-scope models and the GenAI and agentic systems operating in the governance gap the new guidance left open.

 If you work in model risk, AI governance, or regulatory compliance, I welcome the conversation.

-Rev New York on May 19 is the perfect venue to start taking action: keynoted by SR 11-7 architect David Palmer, it will also feature a panel I'll lead about this topic with model risk management leaders who have experience at Capital One, TIAA and New York Life.
+Rev New York on May 19 is the perfect venue to start taking action: keynoted by SR 11-7 architect David Palmer, it will also feature a panel I'll lead about this topic with model risk management leaders who have experience at Capital One, TIAA, and New York Life.
 Register now.

 You can also reach me on LinkedIn or through Domino Data Lab.